DariahBE/LATTE/documentation/step by step docker guide.md

     as example:
     ```docker network connect latte_connector_flask_network neo4j-neo4j-1```
-3) Connect your earlier created instance of LATTE connector to this network, you can recover the name in a similar fashion as in step 2.
+3) Connect your earlier created container of the LATTE connector to this network, you can recover the name in a similar fashion as in step 2.
     docker network connect \<your chosen network name\> \<name of LATTE connector container (created in step 3.2).\>

     as example:
-    ```docker network connect latte_connector_flask_network latte_networked_flask_connector```
+    ```docker network connect latte_connector_flask_network latte_connector```

 4) Connect the web instance of LATTE to this network, recover the name of it as described in step 2: docker network connect \<your chosen network name\> \<name of LATTE web container (created in step 3.3.)\>